SearocIsMe/AI-ML-LLM/innovation/Naoledge/QA.md

 Deep learning is a subset of machine learning that is concerned with neural networks: how to use backpropagation and certain principles from neuroscience to more accurately model large sets of unlabelled or semi-structured data.
 In that sense, deep learning represents an unsupervised learning algorithm that learns representations of data through the use of neural nets.

+# Q15- What cross-validation technique would you use on a time series dataset?

+More reading: Using k-fold cross-validation for time-series model selection [CrossValidated](https://stats.stackexchange.com/questions/14099/using-k-fold-cross-validation-for-time-series-model-selection)

+Instead of using standard k-folds cross-validation, you have to pay attention to the fact that a time series is not randomly distributed data — it is inherently ordered by chronological order.
+If a pattern emerges in later time periods for example, your model may still pick up on it even if that effect doesn’t hold in earlier years!

+You’ll want to do something like forward chaining where you’ll be able to model on past data then look at forward-facing data.

+- fold 1 : training [1], test [2]
+- fold 2 : training [1 2], test [3]
+- fold 3 : training [1 2 3], test [4]
+- fold 4 : training [1 2 3 4], test [5]
+- fold 5 : training [1 2 3 4 5], test [6]